camptocamp/c2cgeoportal/doc/integrator/create_application.rst

     git push origin master

 .. note::
-    If you use the check collecter don't miss to add the new child to the parent site check_collecter configuration.
+    If you use the check collector don't miss to add the new child to the parent site check_collector configuration.

 .. note::
    Additional notes for Windows users: